-As at 31 December 2015, the Board was led by a Non-Executive Chairman, Clifford Elphick.
-The Board consisted of three Directors at year end, all of whom were Non-Executive Directors and held office for the duration of the year.
+As at 31 December 2016, the Board was led by a Non-Executive Chairman, Clifford Elphick.
+The Board consisted of three Directors throughout the year, all of whom were Non-Executive Directors and held office for the duration of the year.
 Further details of the Directors and length of directorships are included in the table below.

-Name Nationality Age Position Date of appointment Clifford Thomas Elphick South African 55 Non-Executive Chairman 26 November 2009 Michael John Haworth British 50 Non-Executive Director 26 November 2009 Clinton James Dines Australian 58 Non-Executive Director 3 November 2010 Non-Executive Director Dave John Elzas Dutch 49 (resigned 22 July 2015) 19 November 2009 Non-Executive Director Colin John Harris British 69 (resigned 22 July 2015) 3 November 2010 Non-Executive Director Alistair Eastwood Franklin SC South African 58 (resigned 22 July 2015) 8 February 2013
+Name Nationality Age Position Date of appointment Clifford Thomas Elphick South African 56 Non-Executive Chairman 26 November 2009 Michael John Haworth British 51 Non-Executive Director 26 November 2009 Clinton James Dines Australian 59 Non-Executive Director 16 August 2010

-The biographical profiles of the Directors, which demonstrate their skills and experience, can be found on pages 20 - 21.
+The biographical profiles of the Directors, which demonstrate their skills and experience, can be found on page 22.

-Under the Code, none of the Non-Executive Directors that served during the 2015 financial year would be viewed as independent.
+Under the Code, none of the Non-Executive Directors that served during the 2016 financial year would be viewed as independent.
 However, although Clinton Dines would not be viewed as independent under the Code by virtue of the shares awarded to him under the Company's long-term share incentive scheme, the Directors believe that independence is not a state of mind that can be measured objectively and, given the character, judgement and decision making process of the individual concerned, the Directors believe that Clinton Dines can be considered independent.

-During 2015, Dave Elzas, Colin Harris and Alistair Franklin ceased to be Directors leaving Clinton Dines as the only director that the board considers to be independent.
-Given the current size and level of operational activity of the Company the board currently considers its composition to be appropriate.
+Given the current size and level of operational activity of the Company the Board currently considers its composition to be appropriate.
 The Company reviews the independence of the Directors annually and all new appointments will be made after consideration of the independence of the Company's Directors.